replicatedhq/kurl.sh/src/markdown-pages/add-ons/aws.md

 The AWS add-on is **not** supported for the K3s or RKE2 add-ons.
 See [K3s](/docs/addon-ons/k3s) and [RKE2](/docs/addon-ons/rke2).

-### ELB and LoadBalancer Service Requirements
+### AWS ELB and Kubernetes LoadBalancer Service Requirements

 There are additional requirements when creating a `LoadBalancer` service:

 - The AWS cloud provider requires that a minimum of two nodes are available in the cluster and that one of the nodes is assigned the `worker` node role to use this integration.
-See [Kubernetes AWS Cloud Provider](https://cloud-provider-aws.sigs.k8s.io/) in the Kubernetes documentation.
+See [Kubernetes AWS Cloud Provider](https://cloud-provider-aws.sigs.k8s.io/) in the Kubernetes documentation. **Failure to have two nodes available, one of which is a worker node, will require an AWS administrator for your account to manually register the ELB in the AWS management console.**

 - When creating a `LoadBalancer` service where there is more than one security group attached to your cluster nodes, you must tag only one of the security groups as `owned` so that Kubernetes knows which group to add and remove rules from.
 A single, untagged security group is allowed, however, sharing this untagged security group between clusters is not recommended.